 10 Best Places to Watch Canada Day Fireworks

 Why not spend Canada’s birthday in the nation’s capital?
 While this year’s festivities are happening throughout Ottawa, the place to be remains Parliament Hill.
-The evening show line-up includes performances by Arkells, Lights and Brigitte Boisjoli.
-The giant Canada Day fireworks finale is best seen from three vantage points: the central loop of Confederation Boulevard, Major’s Hill Park and the lawn of the Canadian Museum of History.
+The noon and evening shows include performances by the National Arts Centre Orchestra, K’Naan, T. Thomason, and Les Ballets Jazz de Montréal.
+The giant Canada Day fireworks finale can also be seen from the central loop of Confederation Boulevard, Major’s Hill Park, and along the Ottawa River.

 This one is another no-brainer.
 Niagara Falls is already one of Canada’s biggest attractions, but on the country’s birthday, expect a ridiculous amount of people to come and celebrate, so arrive as early as you can.
 The phenomenal sights and sounds make Niagara Falls one of the places to be on July 1.

 Located in Old Montreal, the Old Port stretches over two kilometres along the St. Lawrence River.
-Every year on Canada Day, Montreal hosts its annual parade featuring street entertainment, food and fireworks.
-The parade and wealth of day-long activities makes the Old Port a family-friendly choice.
+Every year on Canada Day, Montreal hosts its annual festival featuring street entertainment, food and fireworks.
+The wealth of day-long activities makes the Old Port a family-friendly choice.
 Fireworks commence at 10:15 p.m.

 Vancouver boasts the second-largest Canada Day celebration in the country (second only to Ottawa).
-With the fun-filled daytime festival, the evening parade through downtown Vancouver and the fireworks show, going to Canada Place on July 1 is one of the best ways to celebrate Canada’s birthday.
+With a fun-filled festival featuring food trucks, interactive exhibits, concerts and the evening fireworks show, going to Canada Place on July 1 is one of the best ways to celebrate Canada’s birthday.

 Celebrate Canada Day by watching a dynamic display of fireworks over Edmonton’s river valley parks and the North Saskatchewan River.
-To get the best views of the fireworks, try watching the display from the Alberta Legislature Grounds, Victoria Park and Government House Park.
+To get the best views of the fireworks, try watching the display from the Alberta Legislature Grounds, Victoria Park, Dantzer’s Hill and Government House Park.

 Known as Winnipeg’s “meeting place,” The Forks is located in the heart of downtown at the junction of the Assiniboine and Red rivers and draws more than four million visitors annually.
 Early Aboriginal peoples and European fur traders and settlers traded there.
 Canada Day at The Forks is an awesome blend of music, history and fireworks.

 The Canada Day celebration at Victoria’s Inner Harbour includes two performance stages, family-friendly events and an annual fireworks display.
-This year, live music entertainment includes performances by Olivier Couture, Band of Rascals and Paint the Town Red, a local Indigenous hip-hop group.
+This year, live music entertainment includes performances by nêhiyawak, Caleb Hart and Diamond Cafe.

 Atlantic Canada’s largest free-concert will be returning to Alderney Landing waterfront in Dartmouth for Canada Day.
-Performances include Juno-nominees Allan Rayman and Mo Kenney.
-To cap the night off, an incredible fireworks spectacle is lit from Halifax Harbour.
+Performances include A-Trak, The Sorority, Ellevator and Cape Breton’s own, Carmen Townsend.
+To cap the night off, an incredible fireworks spectacle is lit at the Dartmouth Waterfront.

 Canada Day at Nathan Phillips Square in Toronto is jam-packed with activities, from music to dance to street art.